 Marco just arrived from France.

 L’autobus parte da Firenze e arriva a Milano.

-You might know that to talk about going somewhere we usually employ the preposition A (to):
+You might know that to talk about going somewhere, we usually employ the preposition a, to:

 Domani andiamo a Taranto.

-Tomorrow we go to Taranto.
+Tomorrow we are going to Taranto.

-However, if we are talking about someone’s place or business, we need to use the preposition DA, which also translates as “to”:
+However, if we are talking about someone’s place or business, we need to use the preposition da, which also translates as to:

 Luca sta andando da Giovanni.

 Yesterday I went to the dentist.

 As we’ve just seen, the preposition da needs to be used to talk about going to someone.